dawsbot/skrub-cli/readme.md

     Options
-      -d, --dry-run  List what would be skrubbed instead of skrubbing
+      -d, --dry-run  List what would be skrubbed instead of skrubbing -i, --iterations  Write over the file multiple times (defaults to one)

     Examples
       $ skrub unicorn.png rainbow.png
       $ skrub ../* '!../thatSuperImportantThing.txt'
       $ skrub ../beCarefulHere --dry-run
+      $ skrub extraSkrubbed.txt --iterations 36
 ```

 *You can use [glob patterns](https://github.com/sindresorhus/globby#globbing-patterns) and multiple path arguments to compound and negate matches.*